English language tests

 The C1 Advanced exam is for students looking to follow a degree-level course at university.
 It’s widely recognised by institutions in 130 countries and can be used for student visa applications.

-The exam is divided into five sections: reading, writing, use of English, listening and speaking, with each section counting as 20% towards the final mark.
+The exam is divided into four sections: reading and use of English, writing, listening and speaking, with each section counting as 25% towards the final mark.
 The test takes around four hours and can be computer- or paper-based.

 Cambridge language exams are offered at many levels, from Starter to Advanced and Business.
 There are also qualifications targeted at those studying or working in international law, accountancy or finance.